Washington04/UTM-orchestrator/README.md

 _A lightweight, standards-aligned UAS Traffic Management (UTM) simulation environment_

 Note: UTM Orchestrator is a learning project to explore UTM technical challenges, geospatial approaches, and airspace interoperability.
-Contributions, suggestions, and discussions are welcome, please add any to UTM-orchestrator/community_notes.
+Contributions, suggestions, and discussions are welcome.
+Please add them to UTM-orchestrator/community_notes.

 ***